vighneshiyer/vighneshiyer.com/content/misc/ugrad_projects.md

 We will lower the coverage specification to basic primitives for coverage collection that work across RTL simulation, formal, and FPGA emulation.
 In doing so, we will develop a major verification feature for Chisel that has been frequently requested.

-### Integration of Coverage Merging and Report Generation into chiseltest
+### Integration of Coverage Passes, Coverage Merging, and Report Generation into chiseltest

 - **Skills**: web frontend development, general purpose data wrangling
 - **Outcome**: a coverage report viewer designed specifically for hardware verification